1BAH/fenrir/README.md

 > Install script supports these options:
 > ```text
-> bash     Install autocompletion for bash
+> --bash     Install autocompletion for bash
-> zsh      Install autocompletion for zsh
+> --zsh      Install autocompletion for zsh
 > -v       Verbose mode
 > ```

-If you use `zsh` without `Oh My Zsh` than make sure
+If you use `zsh` without `Oh My Zsh` then make sure
 1. `autoload -U compinit && compinit` is present at `~/.zshrc`
 2. `~/.oh-my-zsh/completions` is present at `fpath`